atrivedi1/react_todo_app/README.md

 # Wonderschool Coding Challenge

-## Introduction

-Thanks for your interest in joining the Wonderschool engineering team!
-Before we proceed with more formal interviews, we ask that all candidates submit a coding challenge.
-The coding challenge is a foundational piece of our process and it's referenced later in our process during the technical interviews.

-For an experienced web developer, the coding challenge should not take longer than **2-3 hours** to complete.

-If at any point you have questions concerning the coding challenge and/or interview process, please do not hesitate to email engineering@wonderschool.com.

 ## Coding Challenge

 The coding challenge revolves around building a task list.
 Tasks belong to groups and can have